How do we perceive three-dimensionally?

 Alioscopy 3D displays require that 8 slightly offset views of a scene be mixed into a single image to be displayed in 3D.
 Original images can be computer generated, videos or photographs, as well as real time 3D, providing that either 8 points of view or a depth map can be output.

 8 adequate views can be generated quite simply in computer graphics.
 Alioscopy provides its customers and partners with scripts available for main 3D animation software on the market.
-These additional modules can be used to generate 8 cameras in a 3D scene, combining all the required settings (focal length, stereo base and distance to the screen plane).
+These additional modules can be used to generate 8 cameras in a 3D scene, combining all the required settings (focal length, stereo base and distance to the display plane).
 Computer artists must have knowledge of the specific 3D grammar and constraints to be complied with, but their work is considerably eased thanks to these tools.

 Shooting 8-view video films is still tedious.
 It requires using 8 cameras, both perfectly aligned and synchronised.
 Alioscopy can operate with prototype camera rigs.
 Please contact us if you have specific requirements.
 Since there is a high demand for live action, 8-camera rigs should appear on the market in the future.